SCENE STUDY CLASSES - FREQUENTLY ASKED QUESTIONS

 Q: What is “scene study” and how is it similar / different to other acting classes:

 A: These scene study classes offer actors a place to ‘work out’, to practice, to refine, strengthen, and stretch their craft.
-While some so-called scene study classes focus on audition technique and/or working with a reader, in Eric’s classes students are paired (or in larger group scenes) and work with each other, with the teacher acting as coach, director, and fellow actor to help explore and examine the possibilities of the scene.
+While some so-called scene study classes focus on a particular methodology or technique, in Eric’s classes students are paired (or work in larger group scenes) and work with each other, with the teacher acting as coach, director, and fellow actor to help explore and examine the possibilities of the scene.
+The focus of the class is on text analysis, character building, collaboration and exploration with a scene partner or partners - it's less about a particular type of "homework" and much more focused on bringing authenticity, intellect, emotion, and experimentation to text work.

 Q: I’ve never taken an “acting” class.
 Is this a good fit?

 A: Probably not.
 This class is designed for actors who have previous training.
-Because the class is focused on working scenes where the homework and preparation has been done outside the classroom, it is better suited for actors of intermediate / advanced experience and skill level.
+The class is focused on work using scenes where the homework and preparation has been done outside the classroom; it is better suited for actors of intermediate experience and skill level and above.
 The assumption is that students have trained and bring text analysis, character analysis, and memorization skills to the table.

 Q: What technique / methodology is used?